tahoe-lafs/community/README.md

 # Tahoe-LAFS Community Repository

-This repository is a collection of documents related to decisions that affect the Tahoe-LAFS community.
-Community members are encouraged to provide input on these decisions.
+This repository is a collection of documents related to decisions affecting the Tahoe-LAFS community.

+Community members are encouraged to provide input on these decisions by opening a pull request.

 + Event planning for users and contributors
 + Processes and governance